-Kataifi pastry is a shredded pastry resembling shredded wheat.
+Kataifi pastry is an extruded pastry resembling shredded wheat.
 It isn’t as well known as phyllo (fillo) but can be found at Middle Eastern specialty stores and in many retail market freezer cases.–Vefa’s Kitchen

 - 4 eggs